 We also like to add spacing and line-breaks in logical, natural places to allow opportunities to pause and take a breath.
 For a long 32 page script, it could take a couple hours to format because we prompter operators also like to preview the script in “prompt mode”, to make sure there are no glitches or anomalies such as hyperlinks, tracked changes, markup, all that weird metadata that may be creeping in that can throw a reader off.

 We circumvent a lot of that stuff ahead of time.

 Depending on the presenter and how particular of a reader they are, there can be additional efforts made to make a great reading experience such as text size and line spacing requirements as well.

 With our Telescript AV software, we can increase the font size quickly to suit a reader’s preference.

 - Do Teleprompter ops Control the speaker’s Reading Pace?

 Short Answer= No.

-Some speakers will speed up, and in that case, I must speed up to match them, and if they decide to speed up more, then I speed up to match them.
+Some speakers will speed up, and in that case, we must speed up to match them, and if they decide to speed up more, then the operator speeds up to match their pace and cadence.

 If we didn’t, the screen would run out of words and they’d awkwardly stop reading…